adamsalter/sitemap_generator/README.md

 * `filename` - Symbol.
 The **base name for the files** that will be generated.
 The default value is `:sitemap`.
 This yields sitemaps with names like `sitemap1.xml.gz`, `sitemap2.xml.gz`, `sitemap3.xml.gz` etc, and a sitemap index named `sitemap_index.xml.gz`.
 If we now set the value to `:geo` the sitemaps would be named `geo1.xml.gz`, `geo2.xml.gz`, `geo3.xml.gz` etc, and the sitemap index would be named `geo_index.xml.gz`.

 * `include_index` - Boolean.
-Whether to **add a link to the sitemap index** to the current sitemap.
+Whether to **add a link pointing to the sitemap index** to the current sitemap.
 This points search engines to your Sitemap Index to include it in the indexing of your site.
 2012-07: This is now turned off by default because Google may complain about there being 'Nested Sitemap indexes'.
 Default is `false`.
 Turned off when `sitemaps_host` is set or within a `group()` block.

 * `include_root` - Boolean.
 Whether to **add the root** url i.e. '/' to the current sitemap.
 Default is `true`.
 Turned off within a `group()` block.